Learn more about our Advertising Disclosure

 Other considerations when moving to Denver, CO

-• State regulator: You can verify a Colorado moving license and its status on the state regulator's official website.
+• State regulator: Verify your Colorado moving license on the state regulator’s website, here.

-• Moving permits: Colorado does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.
+• Moving permits: Colorado does not require any moving permits, but it’s helpful to check local parking restrictions before moving into the state.

-• Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Colorado.
+• Change of address: Make sure to submit your USPS change of address form at least one week before your move.
+You’ll be able to set your official move date, so your mail will be forwarded to Colorado right on time.
 Get started here.

-• Mover's insurance: Every state has their own requirements when it comes to insurance.
-Choose Released Value Protection for its cost-free advantage, provided by movers with minimal coverage.
-Under this option, the mover's responsibility is capped at 60 cents per pound per article.
+• Mover’s insurance: Choose Released Value Protection for its cost-free advantage, provided by movers with minimal coverage.
+Under this option, the mover’s responsibility is capped at 60 cents per pound per article.
 For instance, if your mover lost or damaged a valuable item, you would only receive compensation based on this limited valuation.
-If you seek comprehensive coverage for your items' full value, discuss alternative options with the moving company you're hiring or explore third-party insurance providers.
+If you seek comprehensive coverage for your items’ full value, discuss alternative options with the moving company you’re hiring or explore third-party insurance providers.

 FAQ